AbhishekSinha4/BoysHostelWebsite/README.md

 To run the project, apart from downloading the project, the sql file must be uploaded to a server and then referenced instead of the references made in the current project.
 Server used for the purposes of this project was xampp and database was on phpMyAdmin.

+The current code uses the command mysqli_connect to connect to the database.
+Replace arguments with appropriate hostname, username and password to connect to the database instead of the current username and password.